 You will need to send your electronic NOE, scanned Government ID and scanned Discharge Book to the MCA via email.
 Once received, the Online Oral Exams team will check the details and send you a link to the Online Booking Service which will enable you to book your oral.

-The oral exam is currently being delivered through Microsoft Teams.
+The oral exam is delivered through Microsoft Teams.

 We recognise that making the journey to us here in the UK can be stressful, so we have always done our best to lighten the load.
 As a complimentary part of your booking process, we can help with travel arrangements, taxi bookings, accommodation (off-site) etc.